 - Check out multiple companies: Not all ant exterminators are created equally.
 Be sure to call around to a few different exterminators and ask neighbors, friends and family members for recommendations.

 - Ask for an inspection: Some exterminators may charge for an initial inspection, but for that fee, they should provide you with a written diagnosis of the problem or an identification of the pest.
 They should show you where the pest is causing the problem and discuss how they plan to control it.

-For more tips on smart hiring, see our safety page.
+For more tips on smart hiring, see Thumbtack's safety page.

 Hiring a professional ant extermination service doesn’t have to break the bank.
 Here are some ways to save money on ant extermination service costs:

 Prevention is key

 Prevention is key to avoiding or minimizing ant problems — and saving money on treatment.
 Here are some tips to avoid an ant problem in the future: